AndyXMB/openhab2-addons/addons/binding/org.openhab.binding.tivo/README.md

 * **device name** is the name of the device (if omitted the name of the device will be specified as 'My Tivo')
 * **address** the IP address or host name of the device

-See the Parameters section below, for the definition of the parameter fields / values.
+See the Parameters section below, for the definition of the other optional parameter field names / values.

 ## Channels